-- i.
-For the 2nd interval (tax year 2011), no adjustment is required to be made by the transferee as the capital items are used to make wholly taxable supplies. - ii.
-For the tax year (interval) 2012, 2013 and 2014, the transferee has to make adjustment to the deemed input tax claimed and repay to the Director-General of Customs, input tax amounting to RM2,000.00, RM5,000.00 and RM3,000.00 respectively.
+(a) For the 2nd interval (tax year 2016), no adjustment is required to be made by the transferee as the capital items are used to make wholly taxable supplies. (b) For the tax year (interval) 2017, 2018 and 2019, the transferee has to make adjustment to the deemed input tax claimed and repay to the Director-General of Customs, input tax amounting to RM2,000.00, RM5,000.00 and RM3,000.00 respectively.

-11. INPUT TAX ON INCIDENTAL EXPENSES
+INPUT TAX ON INCIDENTAL EXPENSES

-Both the transferor and transferee may incur incidental expenses on the transferring of business, such as fees paid for due diligence on the transferred business and legal fees to prepare and seal the transfer or sale and purchase agreement.
-Despite supplies made under TOGC being treated as neither a supply of goods nor services, both the transferor and transferee may claim input tax credit incurred on expenses incidental to the transfer of business as follows:- iii. since the sale or transfer of business asset by the transferor under the TOGC is not regarded as a supply, the transferor could not treat the input tax on incidental expenses incurred as attributable to taxable supplies.
+19. Both the transferor and transferee may incur incidental expenses on the transferring of business, such as fees paid for due diligence on the transferred business and legal fees for the preparation and to seal the transfer or sale and purchase agreement.
+Despite supplies made under TOGC being treated as neither a supply of goods nor services, both the transferor and transferee may claim input tax credit incurred on expenses incidental to the transfer of business as follows:-

+- the transferee can claim the full amount of input tax incurred if the acquired assets are used to make wholly taxable supplies; - (b) if the transferee uses the transferred assets to make mixed supplies, then he has to apportion the input tax claim accordingly based on the partial exemption method adopted; - (c) since the sale or transfer of business asset by the transferor under the TOGC is not regarded as a supply, the transferor could not treat the input tax on incidental expenses incurred as attributable to taxable supplies.
 However, the GST legislation allows the transferor to claim any input tax incurred which is incidental to the transfer of going concern.

-- i. the transferee can claim the full amount of input tax incurred if the acquired assets are used to make wholly taxable supplies; - ii. if the transferee uses the transferred assets to make mixed supplies, then he has to apportion the input tax claim accordingly based on the partial exemption method adopted;

-When business assets transferred as a TOGC are used to make only exempt supplies, the transferee are not entitled to claim any input tax incurred on expenses incidental to the transfer.
+20. When business assets transferred as a TOGC are used to make only exempt supplies, the transferee are not entitled to claim any input tax incurred on expenses incidental to the transfer.

-12. KEEPING OF BUSINESS RECORDS
+KEEPING OF BUSINESS RECORDS